Asafmazar/website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: The Wharton School, University of Pennsylvania
+- name: Postdoctoral Research Fellow, The Wharton School, University of Pennsylvania
   url: ""

 # Short bio (displayed in user profile at end of posts)